Global Militarisation Index

 The Global Militarization Index (GMI) is an annual report produced by the Bonn International Centre for Conflict Studies (BICC) which measures the relative position of nations' and regions' peacefulness.
 It is financially supported by German Federal Ministry for Economic Cooperation and Development.

-The first GMI was published in 2006.
-GMI covers 154 states and is widely used to study military economies of different countries and compare them.
-It focuses on three major indicators: personnel, expenditures, and weapons.
+The first GMI was first published in 2006.
+The GMI 2023 covers 149 states and is widely used to study military economies of different countries and compare them.
+It focuses on three major indicators: Military personnel; Military expenditures; and weaponry.

 Measurement

 The index uses a number of indicators.